dzhgarkava/CarND-P3-Behavioral-Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded five laps on track one using center lane driving.
+To capture good driving behavior, I first recorded seven laps on track one using center lane driving.
 Then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to how to move to the center line.
 Images from left, center and right cameras look like:

 ![alt text][image1]
 ![alt text][image2]